The Chamber Choir

 The Chamber Choir currently meets from 7.30 – 9.30 pm on the first Wednesday evening of most months at The Music Room, Eynsham.

 Items selected for the Chamber Choir tend to be more small-scale and intimate pieces than those for the Society’s main choir.

 The Chamber Choir’s singers are drawn primarily from members of the Society’s main choir.
 Admission is at the absolute discretion of the Music Director, and any existing Society members who would like to be considered should approach the Chairman.
 A few singers who are not in the main choir, but are known personally to the Music Director, have also been admitted and this can sometimes help with balancing voice parts.

-Subscriptions for the Chamber Choir vary more than those for the main choir because of the smaller number of singers, and for the current season of seven sessions ending in July 2022 are set at £30.
+Subscriptions for the Chamber Choir vary more than those for the main choir because of the smaller number of singers, and the fee for the 2023-24 season (9 sessions) will be £45.
 Members who are not also in the main choir pay a small additional affiliation fee.
 There are sometimes also small sums due for the supply of scores.

 The Society has a scheme for offering concessionary subscription rates to members of the main choir in cases of financial hardship (see join us for details).
 Equivalent arrangements apply to the Chamber Choir, and further particulars may be obtained by contacting the Treasurer firstname.lastname@example.org in confidence or, for choir-members, see the Finance section of the Members' Area